merkle-open/NitroNet/docs/installation.md

 #### (B) With another IoC Framework
 You don't like Unity and you design your application with an other IoC framework?
 No Problem.
-In this case, you can install NitroNet only with our base package:
+In this case, you can install NitroNet only with the base package:

 `PM >` `Install-Package NitroNet.Core`